Tarekattallah/Multi-Specialty-Clinic-Management-System/README.md

-MethodEndpointDescriptionAccessGET/api/specialtiesGet all specialtiesPublicPOST/api/specialtiesCreate new specialtyAdminDELETE/api/specialties/:idDelete specialtyAdmin
+MethodEndpointDescriptionAccessGET/api/specialtiesGet all specialtiesPublicPOST/api/specialtiesCreate new specialtyAdminDELETE/api/specialties/:idDelete a specialtyAdmin
-Doctors Routes
+👨‍⚕️ Doctors